The beginnings

 More than a hundred years of history solidify the Farina family's commitment to the land, the vineyard, and the art of making wine.
 Documents from the early 1900s tell of their past as sharecroppers within one of Valpolicella Classica's most historic farmhouses.
 The property was a full-working farm with vines and cereal crops for bread, polenta, olive, and cherry trees.
 The barn and hayloft were used to raise livestock.
 Wheat alternated with rows of white and red grape vines.
 The harvested grapes were pressed and fermented in vats, and the resulting wine went directly into barrels for aging.
 The wines produced then were the Gabana white wine, the Camerlà white wine, in dry and sweet versions, and the Valpolicella Recioto Amarone.
 The historic farm property, still in use today, exudes history, tradition, and the passion that has shaped the Farina family's winemaking identity over the years.

-The modern era
+The modern era1950 - 2000

 As the post-war industrial revolution began, Valpolicella producers seized the agricultural trend of specialization, and the native grape vines became the prized cultivation.
 The Farina family in the 1960s became owners of the farmhouse and began to sell their wine.

-The Farina revolution
+The Farina revolution2000 - today

 The entry of the fourth generation, represented today by Claudio and Elena, began in the 2000s, and marked a revolutionary era of expansion and modernization in Farina.
 The administrative and production facilities were expanded, including new areas for bottling and wine cellaring.
 With a focus on sustainability, new winemaking equipment continues to be introduced.
 The hospitality areas expanded to include a wine boutique, tasting rooms in modern and traditional settings.